 Column A, it didn’t take long to set up.
 As you can see, the spreadsheet just made it easy for me to see at a glance what horses I had covered where.

-Best Betting Exchanges for Cheltenham Festival 2018
+Best Betting Exchanges for Cheltenham Festival Offers 2021

-For Betting Exchanges, I’d suggest considering using either or both:
+For Betting Exchanges, I’d suggest considering using:

-- Smarkets – Is only 2% commission
+- Smarkets – Is only 2% commission (or 0% commission deal available to Profit Accumulator members )

 Update: See the Profit Accumulator Reloads for their members offer for 0% commission for months!